Kevin4e/K4MemPatcher/README.md

 It allows you to:
 - Write arbitrary bytes to memory
 - Fill regions with NOPs or INT3 instructions
-- Create relative JMP and CALL instructions
+- Create JMP and CALL instructions
-- Safely modify memory protections with `VirtualProtect`
+- Backup bytes
+- …and additional utilities

 This library works on both **32-bit and 64-bit** applications.